 For a project like this we started with developing written guides for all crew members specific to their role, tested all the equipment weeks prior to the show, numbered every piece of equipment to match the room it would be in and even had the cameras name the files on the memory sticks to match the room numbers.
 We had crew members come into our studio weeks in advance to become familiar and practice with the planned equipment and the guidelines.

-In many cases, if someone else is providing the equipment, planning and supervision, a technician is all that is needed and the right choice.
+In many cases, if someone else is providing the equipment, planning, and supervision, a freelance technician is all that is needed and the right choice.

-However if this isn’t available from the client, it is often the best choice to work with a video production company to have supervision that understands the client objectives, can assist with the planning and can interface rather than just knowing how to operate equipment.
+However, if this isn’t available from the client, it is often the best choice to work with a video production company to have supervision that understands the client objectives, can assist with the planning and can interface rather than just knowing how to operate the equipment.

 Is your company planning an event such as a trade show, a seminar, or a new product roll-out and you want to work with a company you can trust?